- Posted by

 - Freeze food to kill bacteria.
 This EPA memo states that water in frozen food does not pose a risk if the food has been frozen for 7+ days at 5-14 degrees Fahrenheit or for 24 hours at -4 degrees Fahrenheit.

 - Boil water for 2 minutes to kill potential bacteria.

-So what does a restaurant, school, food processor or any business in the food handling industry need to do when a boil water advisory is issued?
+What does a restaurant, school, food processor or any business in the food handling industry need to do when a boil water order is lifted?